 \subsection{THEval Dataset}

 To thoroughly assess the generalization capabilities of contemporary TH models, we present the \textsc{THEval dataset}, a new benchmark designed to highlight the benefits and limitations of the models under evaluation.
 Our primary goal was to create an evaluation set with samples explicitly not seen during the training of the models we evaluate.
 The dataset was constructed by sourcing 5,011 video from a wide range of 31 public YouTube channels, ensuring a rich variety of content across multiple languages, including Spanish, Italian, English, French, Japanese, and Chinese.
 Each video have a single speaker, a clear and primarily frontal view of the face, and high-fidelity 1080p resolution.
-This resulted in a final dataset of over 18 hours of content, with an average video length of 13 seconds.
+This resulted in a final dataset of over 18 hours of content, with an average video length of 13 seconds, more details about the dataset are available in SM~\ref{app:dataset_details}.
 Visual examples showcasing this diversity are presented in Figure~\ref{fig:dataset_samples_alt}.